AkasshShah/ControlPatientIntake/README.md

    - patient_emergency_contact_name => string with a max length of 64
    - patient_emergency_contact_relationship => string with a max length of 32
    - patient_emergency_contact_number => string with a max length of 10

+#### `"ReturnData"`

+`"ReturnData"` will be an array with the following keys:
+ - patient_id : ID for the patient that was just inserted if information was valid

 #### SPIE Example in ```PHP```